nienbo/cache-buildkite-plugin/README.md

 Please see `lib/backends/*.sh` for available backends.
 You can fork, add your backend then send a PR here.

-Available backends at the moments are:
+Available backends at the moment are:

 - tarball
 - s3